 A tenancy lighting assessment is an important part of a Building Energy Efficiency Certificate (BEEC) required under the Commercial Building Disclosure (CBD) Program.

-The assessment is carried out by a CBD Accredited Assessor using The CBD Tenancy Lighting Assessment for Offices Rules Version 3.1.
+The assessment is carried out by a CBD Accredited Assessor using the CBD Tenancy Lighting Assessment for Offices Rules version 4.1.

 The tenancy lighting assessment measures the power density of lighting in office areas and describes the capacity of the lighting control systems.
 The assessment covers installed lighting and, where relevant, any proposed lighting systems.
 It is based on a methodical survey of the general office lighting system that can reasonably expected to be left in place after the tenant leaves and the fitout is removed.